 - Children of age two years and below

 - Patients with congestive heart failure, severe kidney failure, megacolon, Paralytic ileus, active inflammatory bowel disease, and other intestinal disorder.

 Homemade enemas have the potential to help relieve constipation by loosening and moving stuck stools to encourage bowel movements.
 However, many doctors debate the usefulness of baking soda enemas.
-They often point out that there is no conclusive evidence to support its efficacy and recommend against using it.
-The debate is fueled by the lack of rigorous scientific studies conducted on this procedure, making these opinions largely subjective.
-Others argue that it should be used as an alternative treatment method, especially for those with sensitive colons or rectums.
+They often point out that no conclusive evidence supports its efficacy and recommend against using it.
+The debate is fueled by the lack of rigorous scientific studies on this procedure, making these opinions largely subjective.
+Others argue it should be used as an alternative treatment method, especially for those with sensitive colons or rectums.

 The process can be performed at home, but there are risks attached to doing this independently.
 A healthcare provider should be consulted before administering an enema at home.
 The doctor may recommend other methods of relieving constipation, such as fiber supplements, stool softeners, laxatives, and changes in diet.
-For example, the doctor may prescribe for you to increase your intake of liquids and whole grains.
+For example, the doctor may prescribe increasing your intake of liquids and whole grains.

-The bottom line is, enemas come with serious health risks.
-Consequently, anyone who desires to use an enema at home or assist another person first must consult a doctor to determine if any specific contraindications exist.
+The bottom line is enemas come with serious health risks.
+Consequently, anyone who desires to use an enema at home or assist another person must consult a doctor to determine if any specific contraindications exist.